Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Iona Schedule Analysis

-- The Lady Gaels' signature win this season came in a 47-42 victory against the Quinnipiac Bobcats on January 14.
+- Against the Quinnipiac Bobcats on January 14, the Lady Gaels registered their signature win of the season, a 47-42 road victory.

-- Iona has 22 wins against Quadrant 4 opponents, tied for the third-most in Division 1.
+- Iona has 22 wins against Quadrant 4 teams, tied for the third-most in the country.

 Iona 2022-23 Best Wins